husnain22mehdi/Flappy-Birds/README.md

 Documentation:
-  1-) To play this game first of all you have install python on your device.
+  1-) To play this game first of all you have to install python on your device.

   2-) Then if you dont have installed the pygame module, run the command prompt and write "pip install pygame".
       (Note: Python should be added to windows path for this to work.
 If not do this first.)

   3-)Now take this zipped file and unzip it wherever you want to save it in your computer.

-  4-) After unzipping, two files will appear.
+  4-) After unzipping, three files will appear.
 First will be the folder containg sprites for the game.
 Second will be the sound effects used in the game and finally there will        be main source code in the form of a python file.
       (Note: All these files are important.
 If any of these files are deleted, you have to download them again otherwise your game will not run.)

   5-) Finally, open the .py file conrtaining source code and run the code.